MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## About me

 Hi, I'm Benji.
 You might know my as [@MindfulMinun][twitter] online.
 I graduated from both [Legacy ECHS](https://lechs.taylorisd.org) and [Temple College](https://templejc.edu) late this spring with my HS diploma and an Associate of Arts respectively.
-I’m currently a sophomore at [UT Dallas](https://utdallas.edu), majoring in Computer Science.
+I’m currently a first-year sophomore at [UT Dallas](https://utdallas.edu), majoring in Computer Science.
 I like to write code and play the piano.

-{% comment %}
-    {% include image.html
-        caption="This is what I look like."
-        id="pfp" class="small"
-        suppressLink="true"
-        src="/assets/pfp-4-3.jpg"
-        style="padding-top:75%;background:#1d0c47;background:radial-gradient(#c84d65, #1d0c47);" %}
-{% endcomment %}

 {% include image.html
     caption="My mom and I."